 Microfinance can help small business owners prosper who otherwise have no ability or options to receive working capital for a viable business.
 Interest rates charged on microfinance loans are at better rates than an entrepreneur in an impoverished country would find in their local market.
 Most microfinance websites are vehicles to raise funds for individuals in poorer countries, although some new sites have launched that cater to worthy causes or projects in the United States as well.

 Microfinance contributions can be designed to provide positive investment returns for investors or can consist of tax-deductible donations.
 In both cases, the primary goal for lenders is creating jobs, funding worthwhile projects, stimulating local economies in poor countries and reducing global poverty.

 Investors can be organizations, institutional investors or individuals who can only afford a few dollars in loans, investments or donations at a time.
 The primary motivation for making a microfinance contribution is simply the satisfaction of knowing that their funds are helping the working poor out of poverty.

 Investing in a microfinance project can be as simple as a one-time transfer from an online checking account.
 Microfinance sites have evolved to the point that you can even log-in and track how well each project is progressing.

 Lenders will be notified by Kiva when repayments have been made by borrowers and those funds can then be withdrawn or lent to another poor entrepreneur.
 Kiva lenders do not receive any interest, but Kiva has a strong track record of finding very motivated people who have paid their loans back on time.
-The repayment rate Kiva loans has been consistently above 98 percent since the site launched.
+The repayment rate for Kiva loans is noted as 97 percent.

 MicroVest investments can be purchased through most broker-dealers and pay interest on their notes.
 The notes can be held in a brokerage account along with stocks, bonds and mutual funds, making it easier for investors to give socially conscious investing a place in their investment portfolio.